North Carolina Court Records

 Do North Carolina Juvenile Records Show up on Background Checks?

-Juvenile records are not criminal records; therefore, juvenile records are not included in personal criminal history records.
-Although juvenile records are confidential, juvenile records show up in authorized background checks.
-However, juvenile records that the court has expunged or sealed do not show up in background checks.
+Juvenile records are generally not criminal records; therefore, they are not included in personal criminal history records.
+Although juvenile records are confidential, they may appear in authorized background checks.
+However, juvenile records that the court has expunged or sealed typically do not appear in background checks.

 Petitioners may be eligible for juvenile record expungement if: